MDX "fold it in"

 This is the body written in markdown

-And this is a React component šŸ‘‡
+And this is a React component š

 <CustomBlockquote>This is a quote - from someone</CustomBlockquote>

-The import statement works the same way in MDX and allows you to import React components and render them alongside the usual Markdown syntax, but because itā€™s a React component you can be a little more fancy.
-In this example iā€™ve added x2 SVG quote icons either side of the text.
+statement works the same way in MDX and allows you to import React components and render them alongside the

-This approach works great for ā€œone offā€ components but in the case of the <CustomBlockquote /> you might want to use it more regularly when writing blog posts and having to import it for each and every MDX file can be a bit of a faff.
+it more regularly when writing blog posts and having to import it for each and every MDX file can be a bit of a faff.

 Fold it in

-Itā€™s at this point where you might like to think about providing all MDX files with the ability to render the <CustomBlockquote /> component without needing to import it first.
-Itā€™s here where the term ā€œfold it inā€ makes a bit more sense.
+Itās at this point where you might like to think about providing all MDX files with the ability to render the

-By ā€œfoldingā€ the component in to the <MDXProvider /> it will be ready to use by any MDX file without the need to import it first.
+it will be ready to use by any MDX file without the need to

-Your implementation of MDX will likely be different to mine but you will probably have an <MDXProvider /> somewhere in your project.
-Hereā€™s a stripped back MDX Template file.
+Your implementation of MDX will likely be different to mine but you will probably have an <MDXProvider />

 // src/pages/{mdx.slug}.js